PaperPrototype/simple_ecs/attempt_3/README.md

-The goal here was to make a generic usable library for generic arrays.
+The goal here was to separate out a generic usable library for my generic arrays.

 When I recieve a data from `get_item` I could have done this